Artuyees/PomodoroLearn/README.md

 ## Pomodoro timer made with svelte

-Website to help you study or work.
+Website made to help you focus while learning new things or studying for new test.

-made using Svelte by Artur Kuciński.
+made with Svelte by Artur Kuciński.

 ## running dev server